tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ## Details of FN-DSA, ML-DSA, and SLH-DSA {#sig-scheme}

-ML-DSA {{ML-DSA}} is a digital signature algorithm (part of the CRYSTALS suite) based on the hardness of lattice problems over module lattices (i.e., the Module Learning with Errors problem (MLWE)).
-The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky, that leverages rejection sampling to render lattice-based FS schemes compact and secure.
-ML-DSA uses uniformly-distributed random number sampling over small integers to compute coefficients in error vectors, which makes the scheme easier to implement compared with FN-DSA {{FN-DSA}} which uses Gaussian-distributed numbers.
+ML-DSA {{ML-DSA}} is a digital signature algorithm based on the hardness of lattice problems over module lattices (i.e., the Module Learning with Errors problem (MLWE)).
+The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky, that leverages rejection sampling to render lattice-based Fiat-Shamir (FS) schemes compact and secure.
+ML-DSA uses uniformly-distributed random number sampling over small integers to compute coefficients in error vectors, which makes the scheme easier to implement compared with FN-DSA {{FN-DSA}} which uses Gaussian-distributed numbers, necessitating the need to use floating point arithmetic during signature generation.

 ML-DSA offers both deterministic and randomized signing and is instantiated with 3 parameter sets providing different security levels.
 Security properties of ML-DSA are discussed in Section 9 of {{?I-D.ietf-lamps-dilithium-certificates}}.